wp-plugins/ultimate-member/readme.txt

 = 1.0.17: January 22, 2015 =

-* New: WordPress Multisite compatibility for user uploads and photos
+* New: WordPress Multi-site compatibility for user uploads and photos
 * Fixed: Searching members by username or email in directory (partial search supported)
 * Fixed: Anonymous tracking
 * Fixed: Minor css fixes